Ananyapam7/ananyapam7.github.io/_pages/about.md

 Joining IIT Bombay as a Pre-Doctoral student marked a significant expansion of my expertise where I broadened my knowledge in areas like Operating Systems, Microprocessors, and Computer Networks while continuing my research in Statistical Machine Learning.
 I have decent experience in C++, Python and Problem Solving.

 Next stop: PhD?
+Probably.

 [comment]: <> ( Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.
 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.)
+Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. <b>Pre-Doc Student</b> @ IIT Bombay  •  <b>Previously:</b> Soeding Lab<a href='https://www.mpinat.mpg.de/soeding'> @ MPI-NAT Goettingen</a> | <a href='https://www.iiserkol.ac.in/'>IISER Kolkata</a>)